Part 1 of 2: For first time visitors:

-Before making use of anything on this web site, please read copyright and legal notices in a separate essay.
+Before publishing or distributing any material from this web site, please read our copyright and legal notices.

 The following is probably more than you ever wanted to